GiantRavens/empathymachine/README.md

 EmpathyMachine is a Rust-based HTTP/HTTPS proxy designed to block trackers and ads while letting you inspect or intercept TLS traffic when you trust the generated root certificate.
 It succeeds the earlier Python prototype called middleman and focuses on performance, modern TLS support, and flexible blocklist management.

+Unlike DNS-only solutions such as Pi-hole or AdGuard Home, EmpathyMachine operates at the HTTP layer as well, allowing on-the-fly content rewrites, TLS interception for deeper inspection, and per-request decisions informed by both DNS and application data.
+It coexists with traditional network blockers like the excellent Little Snitch.

+Use it to streamline and quiet your personal web experience and even rewrite web page sections or common patterns on the fly, even replace mindless jargon like "utilize" with "use".

+## Responsible Use

+Use **EmpathyMachine** to understand the scope and impact of aggressive ad and tracking tech as you browse, but "with great power comes great responsibility": only intercept traffic you own or have permission to inspect, and stay within local laws and site terms of service.

 ## Key Features

 - **Hosts-format blocklists** – Load local files or fetch remote lists (Steven Black, OISD, etc.) to deny matching domains or URL path fragments.